Invertex/GODOT_Vertex-Color-Import-Swapper/README.md

 If `gltf_color_0` is not found, then it will default to looking for an Attribute with the name you define in the second option of this addon's settings. `_COLOR_0` in my example (default setting).

-And if it finds neither of those, it will then see if there's already a secondary Vertex color channel in the asset, and will move it to the the First Vertex Channel for use in your shaders.
+And if it finds neither of those, it will then see if there's already a secondary Vertex color channel in the asset, and will move it to the *first* Vertex Channel for use in your shaders.

 # Ensuring your Custom Attribute is exported
 The GLTF exporter will export any extra Attributes you have on meshes, **as long as they start with an `_` underscore**.
 Like  `_MyVertexColor`